tangshiqiang/hipara-server/hipara/pages/index.md

     - about_section:
         - title: About
         - header: Excellence through experience!
         - description: Hipara was truly created by the experience and wisdom of the InfoSec community.
 It comes from the needs identified through over a decade of fighting advanced adversaries and targeted threats.
-It combines the power, industry-standard Yara framework to identify known malware and extendable modules that aim to detect the unknown adversary tactics, techniques and procedures including malware and exploits.
+It combines the powerful, industry-standard Yara framework to identify known malware and extendable modules that aim to detect the unknown adversary tactics, techniques and procedures.